adamfortuna/adamfortuna-v4/source/articles/2015/2015-10-20-financial-literacy.html.markdown

 Bonds could be from many places including companies, municipalities, international companies, locations or the treasury.
 @

 **Bonds Funds** - The idea behind bonds is that companies need money, so they sell bonds promising to repay them with some interest.
 You could buy a bond from a specific company, or a municipality, but most people don't do that.
 Instead, you'd buy a bond fund -- a collection of bond purchases from various companies.
 This means that if one company fails, you don't lose all of your money.
-Bond funds are generally

 **ETF, Exchange-Traded Fund** - These could also be called mutual funds.
 These are single funds you can invest in which are a collection of stocks and bonds, grouped together to avoid risk.
 If you ever see the DOW or Nasdaq index, those are a collection of funds used to represent the market as a whole.
 Since these represent a number of companies, if one company goes out of business, it won't have a huge affect on your investment.
 These make up 95% of my investments and have a very low fee associated with purchases and holding.